paragchauhan98/07-tic-tac-toe-starting-project/README.md

 This is a simple Tic-Tac-Toe game build using Reactjs.
-Link to project : <a href="https://tic-tac-toe-with-react-gtn8.vercel.app/"> Checkout the project </a>
+Link to project : <a href="https://tic-tac-toe-with-react-gtn8.vercel.app/" target="_blank"> Checkout the project </a>

 ![image](https://github.com/paragchauhan98/tic-tac-toe-with-React/assets/40602069/58f788e8-68e6-4dc5-b98d-ec56070ea931)